-FAYE NORMAN / SCIENCE PHOTO LIBRARY FAYE NORMAN / SCIENCE PHOTO LIBRARY
+CC STUDIO / SCIENCE PHOTO LIBRARY CC STUDIO / SCIENCE PHOTO LIBRARY

-Heroin injection.
-Hand of a man injecting heroin into a vein in his arm.
-He is using a tourniquet made from material to make the veins stand out.
-Heroin (diacetyl morphine) is a white or brownish powder.
-It can be smoked or sniffed but in this case it has been dissolved in water and is being injected straight into the bloodstream.
-Heroin produces feelings of warmth, drowsiness and lack of concern for outside events.
-Long term use causes tolerance (larger amounts of drug are needed to have the same effect) and dependence (addiction).
+Drug injection.
+Hand of a man injecting a drug (probably heroin) into a vein in his arm.
+He is using a tourniquet made from string to make the veins stand out.
+Injection of a drug straight into a vein is known as main lining.
+It is the preferred route for the most potent opioid analgesics, a group that includes heroin, methadone and morphine.
+Long term use of these drugs causes tolerance (larger amounts of drug are needed to have the same effect) and dependence (addiction).
 Infections such as hepatitis B virus and HIV can be spread when addicts share needles.
 Death commonly occurs from accidental overdose.

 Model release not required.
 Property release not required.